Extensions of Tong-Yang-Ma representation: Extensions of the Tong-Yang-Ma representation

-We see that the associated $\Lambda_n$-group $K_n$ is invariant under the Reidemeister moves R2 and R3, but is not invariant under R1.
-Thus, we define the $\Lambda_n$-group $\widetilde{K}_n$ as follows: we may take the top and bottom generators as the generating system of $K_n$, that is,
+As before, we note that the $\Lambda_n$-group $K_n$ is invariant under the Reidemeister moves R2 and R3, but is not invariant under R1.
+Hence we define the $\Lambda_n$-group $\widetilde{K}_n$ as follows.
+We may take the top and bottom generators as the generating system of $K_n$, that is,